Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * Implement basic messaging by queueing NetEvents of different protocols into a NetEventQueue.
 After a fixed timestep, they're written to a NetBuffer, which is exported with write.
 1.5 hours.
 * Rewrite handshake to allow full servers to boot clients during the handshake process.
 1 hour.

+### 2024-01-08 - Better servers
+* Setup CServer (far from finished), improve handshaking.
+Done in class.
+* Reform packet structure to include a VLQ header.
+30 minutes.
+* Get GServers to run a game process that reads network messages from all GSubservers.
+3 hours due to the most terrible segfault I've ever had to deal with.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions